CavitationDetection/GRLNet/README.md

 Note that, for the current version. test.py is nor required as the code calls the test function every iteration from within to visualize the performance difference between the baseline and the GRLNet.
 However, we also provide a separate test.py file for visualising the test set.
 For that, the instructions can be found below.

-- Download trained generators and discirminator models from [here] and place inside the directory ./models/
+- Download trained generators and discirminator models from [here](https://drive.google.com/drive/folders/1ye8Vev8_fdMvdfHr5FIFSb5tcwtYHlnv) and place inside the directory ./models/
+- Download datasets from [here](https://drive.google.com/drive/folders/1eejPrqM2hWPxSfb0gUhu-F4FD0rhO7sp) and place test signals in the subdirectories of ./Data/Test/
 - run test.py